sharadcodes/sharadcodes.github.io/_posts/2019-11-11-how-to-see-the-notifications-you-missed-in-android.md

 ---
 layout: post
-title: How to see the deleted message of whatsapp.
+title: How to see the deleted message of Whatsapp.
 categories: ANDROID
 author: Sharad Raj
 image: /assets/uploads/wh.png